Jenny Evans (journalist)

 Jenny Evans is an investigative journalist and producer.
 As a teenager she starred in a movie, Twin Town.
 Her 2025 memoir documents her thirty-year search for justice, after being sexually assaulted.

 Life and career

 Evans grew up in Abergavenny, with an older brother, Will.
 Her father, Keith Evans, died when she was 13.
 Her brother died in a house fire in Bristol, in 2001.

 Career

 As a teenager, Evans made her debut film appearance in 1997 in the dark comedy Twin Town.
 This film has been described as a cult classic.
-Soon after making the film, Evans was sexually assaulted in London by a man, who was in the public eye.
+Soon after making the film, Evans was sexually assaulted in London by a public figure and his friend.
 She left acting, but after studying for a degree at the Royal Central School of Speech and Drama, went on to became an investigative journalist, producer and documentary maker.